faarhaan10/meditab-health-care/README.md

 ### Fucntionalities
 - its a react application
-- react-route
-- privet-route
-- react-bootstrap-componant
-- firebase authenticaton
-- firebase deploy
+- New user can register and sign-in with email, password.
+- Users can also sign-in using Google, GitHub.
+- Users can choose suitable package and purchase service for a year.
+- No user cant purchase any service without login
+- This project depolye on firebase.

 ### Some Extras
 - Email vaidation
 - mouseover animation
 - font-awesome
 - react-hook-form
-- multiple account creation

 ### About me
 👋 Hi, I’m Farhan Elias